 A notable and unusual characteristic among the infrastructure support organizations in Michigan is the ability to create programs and then to “give them away” to whatever is deemed to be the appropriate home.

-Historical Document: Read highlights about the first Grantmaker/Grantseeker Conference in the Council of Michigan Foundation’s 1989/1990 Annual Report.
+Historical Document: Highlights from the first Grantmaker/Grantseeker Conference in the Council of Michigan Foundation’s 1989/1990 Annual Report.

 When the Michigan Nonprofit Association was formed, CMF gave the Grantmaker-Grantseeker Conference to MNA as an income source and state leadership project.